DZakh/rescript-json-schema/README.md

 When the struct is defined it can be used to generate JSON Schema.

-> I recommend hiding the conversion to JSON Schema behind framework and work only with struct in application code.
+> I recommend hiding the conversion to JSON Schema behind a framework and working only with struct in application code.

 ```rescript
 Js.log(JsonSchema.make(articleStruct))